 Where to Stay in Bagan

 Ostello Bello Bagan ($15/night in dorm bed)

-Although it’s definitely on the pricier end, I highly recommend staying at Ostello Bello’s Bagan location.
+Although it’s definitely on the pricier end for Myanmar hostels, I highly recommend staying at Ostello Bello’s Bagan location.
 Included in the price of your stay is unlimited coffee, tea, and water, free daily breakfast, free pasta samples 3x daily, free sunrise, sunset, and city tours, and planned sunset boat tours.
 This hostel is conveniently located in New Bagan, only a short ride away from many of the famous pagodas.

 If you are pressed for time (and have adequate $$) then you should consider staying right in New Bagan.
 Some of the hotels in this area have amazing views of the temples from their private windows!